estafette/estafette.io/content/getting-started/configuration.md

 #### Slack

 The Slack integration allows a Slash command to be configured in order to provide functionalities like encrypting a secret or triggering a release directly from Slack.
-For the Slash command to integrate with Estafette CI the following configuration section is needed:
+For the Slash command to integrate with Estafette the following configuration section is needed:

 ```yaml
 integrations: